Courses

 Studying English at Queen’s means joining a friendly and lively community of students and tutors who will encourage and support you as you encounter new texts and ideas.
 Most English papers are taught through a combination of Faculty lectures (with students from across the University), and Queen’s classes (with the rest of your Queen’s year group) and tutorials (with one or two other Queen’s students).
 For example, a typical first-year paper will be taught over one term, and is made up of six tutorials, for which you will write a weekly essay, four classes on historical and critical context, for which you will be asked to prepare reading and perhaps a presentation, and lectures in the Faculty, which you choose yourself, with guidance from your tutor.
 If you are taking English with another subject, you may take a paper over two terms, alternating between your subjects weekly.
 You will meet with a tutor every week in the term, and this close attention means that we can provide exactly the support you need to get the most out of the course.

 At Queen’s we are very lucky to have one of the most beautiful libraries in the world—no exaggeration!—in which to study.
 The Library has an exceptionally rich collection of rare books, and we regularly use these books for teaching (some of our English students recently curated an exhibition in the Library).
 You will be able to spend time with first editions of works by some of the greatest writers in English, including Ben Jonson and William Shakespeare, and the Library also holds the manuscript of Thomas Hardy’s last volume of poetry, Winter Words.
-Queen’s is situated close to the Faculty of English, where you will have your lectures, and the Bodleian, the University’s main library.
+Queen’s is situated close to the Bodleian, the University’s main library, and is a short walk away from the Schwarzman Centre which contains the Faculty of English and is where you will have your lectures.

 There are plenty of opportunities for students to explore their literary interests beyond their tutorials.
 Many of our students have contributed to the Queen’s creative writing journal, The Rambler, and played a central role in our literary and film societies, and our drama society, The Eglesfield Players.
 Queen’s students are often involved in creative writing, student journalism, and drama at the University level too.
 At Queen’s we pride ourselves on creating a friendly, supportive, and inspiring community for students studying English.
-All the students and tutors in English get together as a group for several events during the year, including our annual play reading and our medieval Yule Feast, which features music, games, food, and drink from the Middle Ages.
+Students and tutors in English come together throughout the year for a range of events, such as play readings, our medieval Yule Feast with music, games, food, and drink inspired by the Middle Ages, and creative writing workshops.
 We are passionate about literature, and we are sure you will enjoy the course here if you feel the same way.

 The entry requirements for English are the same across the University.
-We decide who to shortlist for interview on the basis of your UCAS form, your written work, and your mark on the Oxford English Literature Admissions Test (ELAT).
 We are looking for students who are enthusiastic and thoughtful readers, and we look for future potential as well as current achievement.
-Queen’s students are ambitious and committed: the majority of students studying English Language and Literature achieve First Class degrees.
+Queen’s students are curious and committed learners and Queen’s has an excellent track record of academic attainment in English.

 In the admissions interviews we want to get a sense of how you think about the literature you’ve read, and about literature that you are seeing for the first time.
-You’ll have two interviews.
-If you’re applying for the English Language and Literature course, one interview will be based on discussion of a short literary text supplied shortly before the interview.
-The other interview will be a general discussion of why you have chosen to read English, and of literature you have read.
-If you’re applying for English with a modern language or with History or Classics, you will have one interview with the English tutors and one with the tutors in your other subject.
-The English interview will include both discussion of a short text and a general discussion of your reading in English.
 We encourage you to think of this as a conversation rather than a test: there are no trick questions in our interviews.
 We simply want to get the best out of you and we aim to make the interview as rewarding and enjoyable as possible.